AMarsh00/Diffusion/README.md

 The repository includes scripts for downloading and preparing the CelebA-HQ dataset at 64×64 resolution.

-## AFHQ (Animal Faces)
+## Animal Faces

-Scripts are also provided for downloading and preparing the AFHQ dataset.
+Scripts are also provided for downloading and preparing the Animal Faces dataset.

 Prepared datasets are used to reproduce the experiments reported in the paper.